 You have a price in mind, and you must put it in writing.
 Barring extreme buyers' markets or sizzling sellers' markets, you'll probably want to offer a bit less than you expect to pay.
 You can ask for guidance, but don't expect your real estate agent to name a price for you if you're working with one.
 That's up to you.

 Make an Initial Deposit

 Most states require that you make an earnest money or good faith deposit to create a binding purchase offer.
-It might be cash, a personal check, or a cashier's check.
-It might even personal property, real property, a mortgage, or an unsecured promissory note.
+It might be a personal check or a certified check.
+It might even be cash, personal property or an unsecured promissory note.
 The bottom line is that it has to be something of set, determined value.

 Spell out who will hold the deposit—almost anyone but the seller!

 Anywhere in the neighborhood of 1% of the purchase price is customary, but putting down more will likely signal to the seller that you're a serious buyer.
 Just keep in mind that the seller might be entitled to retain your deposit if you decide that you don't want the property after all and you default under the terms of the contract.

 Disclose your Down Payment